Ammadkhalid/notifypy/README.md

+# Package Name was taken already so please use notiypy
 # PyNoti
 ## PyNoti is Decorator used to send notification on exception
 Gmail service is used to send notification to mail.